Table of content

 However, the types of NFTs are not the only difference between the marketplaces.
 While their core principle is similar, they differ in the features offered.
 Some offer advanced security, others low gas fees, because, for instance, they run on the Solana blockchain.
 The platforms also have separate wallet compatibility and cryptocurrencies on which they work.
 Of course, the verification process of NFTs listed also differs, so better double-check how it works to avoid buying the stolen ones.

 The community is another essential aspect of the NFT world.
-If you want to pick the right NFT, check the project's followers on Twitter and other social media platforms.
+If you want to pick the right NFT, check the project's followers on various social media platforms.

 It’s easy to get lost in the NFT market.
 Some tools were created to improve your experience: